overturetool/overturetool.github.io/_netmeetings/Net-Meeting-89.md

 ## Removal of old stuff from SourceForge?

-MV will try to remove the remaining stuff we have from SourceForge.
+MV will try to remove the stuff we have left on SourceForge.

 ##  Any Other Business